Autodesk/synthesis/README.md

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
 This  way, we can ensure that there is no overlap between contributions and internal development work.
 You may contact us at frc@autodesk.com.

-When ready to contribute, just submit a pull request and be sure to include a clear and detailed descriptions of the changes you've made so that we can verify them and eventually merge.
+When ready to contribute, just submit a pull request and be sure to include a clear and detailed description of the changes you've made so that we can verify them and eventually merge.